vlad17/linreg/README.md

 Use `conda env export > environment.yaml` to save new dependencies.

-To be done when dependencies update in the yaml file but your local environment is out of date.

-`conda env update -f local.yml --prune`
+To be done when dependencies update in the yaml file but your local environment is out of date, use `conda env update -f environment.yaml --prune`.

 ## Usage